 After breakfast today, we make our way to the Moholoholo Rehabilitation Centre for injured and orphaned wild animals and birds.

 At Moholoholo Wildlife Centre you can get up close to some of the wildlife being cared for here, including lions and leopards.
 After visiting the Wildlife Rehabilitation Centre, we return to camp for a light lunch.
-Then we set off on an open vehicle game drive in the Tshukudu Game Reserve, home to numerous wild animals, including the Big Five of Africa.
-In Tshukudu Game Reserve the chances of sighting lions are particularly high.
-This compact game reserve covers around 5000 hectares of bushveld, enabling the game rangers to keep track of the wild animals and improve your chances of spotting them.
+In the late afternoon we set off on an open vehicle, sunset game drive in the Motlala Game Reserve, home to numerous wild animals, including three of the Big Five of Africa.
+We spend two to three hours spotting wildlife which tend to be relaxed around safari vehicles.
+This makes for excellent wildlife sightings and photographic opportunities in this lovely, quieter reserve.
+Motlala covers a range of vegetation types, from riverine forests of big, old trees to open plains, providing rich habitats for the healthy animal and bird populations.

 On the last day of this outstanding wildlife safari experience we get up early and set off into the bush on foot (weather permitting).